Here’s a snapshot of me. For more details, check out my full CV.

 2016 Jeanne Armour Senior Graduate Scholarship in Canadian History

-2015-16 Dictionary of Canadian Biography Fellowship in Public History
+2015-2017 Dictionary of Canadian Biography Fellowship in Public History

-2014 John Scholes Transport History Research Essay Prize, International Association for the History of Transport, Traffic, and Mobility
+2014 John Scholes Transport History Research Essay Prize, International Association for the History of Transport, Traffic and Mobility

-“Global Mobilities, Local Stasis: Refugees, the State, and the Struggle for Citizenship at Canadian Airports, 1976-1989.”
+2014 “Global Mobilities, Local Stasis: Refugees, the State, and the Struggle for Citizenship at Canadian Airports, 1976-1989.”
 Presented at the Annual Meeting of the International Association for the History of Transport, Traffic and Mobility (T2M).
-Philadelphia, September 18-21, 2014.
+Philadelphia, September 19.

 2014 “A Smoothness Unrealized: Airport Security and Local/Global Frictions in Late Twentieth Century Canada.”
 Presented at the Annual Meeting of the Canadian Historical Association.
-St. Catharines, May 24-26, 2014.
+St. Catharines, Ontario, May 26.

-“Canada’s Next Generation Airport: Mirabel, The Gospel of Growth, and New Spatial Realities.”
+2013 “Canada’s Next Generation Airport: Mirabel, The Gospel of Growth, and New Spatial Realities.”
 Presented at the Biennial Meeting of the Society for American City and Regional Planning History.
-Toronto, October 3-6, 2013.
+Toronto, October 4.
 Session organizer.

-“’Tuning In’: Jet Aircraft, Noise Awareness and Prevention, and the Modern Soundscape in Canada, 1973-1996.”
+2012 “’Tuning In’: Jet Aircraft, Noise Awareness and Prevention, and the Modern Soundscape in Canada, 1973-1996.”
 Presented at the Biennial Meeting of the Urban History Association.
-New York City, October 26-28, 2012.
+New York City, October 28.